 By Nkululeko Zondi

 The Johannesburg City library remains shut a year after it was closed for renovations.
-The main library in Johannesburg's CBD has around 250 000 members and more that 1.5 million books.
-It was shut for renovations in May 2021 a few months after it just reopened from covid-19 closures.
+The main library in Johannesburg's CBD has around 250 000 members and more than 1.5 million books.
+It was shut for renovations in May 2021, a few months after it just reopened after Covid-19 closures.

-Some of its members and users include school pupils who regard the building as a study sanctuary or a neutral place to meet for group school work.
-When Fray.news visited the library, a group of grade 11 learners including three girls and a boy from a nearby school, were smoking a hookah next to the library.
-The boy, 18-year-old Thabiso Monare , said they no longer have a safe quite place to study since the library closed.
+Some of its members and users include school pupils, who regard the building as a study sanctuary or a neutral place to meet for group school work.
+When Fray News visited the library, a group of grade 11 learners, including three girls and a boy from a nearby school, were smoking a hookah next to the library.
+The boy, 18-year-old Thabiso Monare, said they no longer have a safe quiet place to study since the library closed.

 “We would like to have a study group where we would study in a quiet place.
 But we can’t since we live so far apart from one another.”